scriptrdotio/libraries/clients/publish_subscribe/README.md

 ```
 client.unsubscribe("someChannel", callback);
 ```
+*Note* If the function is the last subscriber, the corresponding web socket connection is closed

 Unsubscribe all functions that are subscribed to all channels (this closes the corresponding ws connections)
 ```
 client.unsubscribeAll();